-Origin/Introduction into U.S.:
+Origin/Introduction into the U.S.:

 Black swallow-wort is native to Europe near the Mediterranean Sea, while pale swallow-wort is native to Ukraine and parts of Russia.
 Although swallow-worts’ weren’t highly valued as a horticultural specimen, they escaped cultivation in the 1800s’.

-Habitat: Both species of swallow-worts can be found in mixed hardwood forest to heavily shaded woods.
+Habitat: Both species of swallow-worts can be found in mixed hardwood forests to heavily shaded woods.
 They also can be found in disturbed sunny areas, prairies, savannahs, open fields, and along roadsides in moist or dry soils.

 Pale Swallow-wort (Cynanchum rossicum syn.
 Vincetoxicum rossicum)

 Leaves: Leaves are opposite in arrangement, oval to wedge-shaped with pointed tips.
-Generally, the leaves are 2.5″ to 4.5″ long and 2″ to 2.75″ wide, glossy and medium green in color.
+Generally, the leaves are 2.5″ to 4.5″ long and 2″ to 2.75″ wide, glossy, and medium green in color.
 In summer, the leaves begin to display a warm, yellow color.

 Flowers: The star-shaped flowers are small and fleshy, with 5 pink to reddish colored petals.
 They are borne in loose clusters and are visible in late May through mid-July.

-Black swallow-wort (Cynanchum louiseae syn.
-Vincetoxicum nigrum)
+Black swallow-wort (Cynanchum louiseae syn., Vincetoxicum nigrum)

 Fruit/Seeds: The fruit is a smooth, slender, pointed pod that looks much like a milkweed pod.
 The pods are light green in color and are frequently borne in pairs.
 They are abundant during July and August.
 Like milkweed, the pods open in late summer, disseminating large numbers of downy seeds.
 Can produce 2,000 seeds per square yard.